cosmos/cosmos/WHITEPAPER.md

 * Abstain

-A strict majority of Yea or YeaWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as accepted (or decided as failed), but 1/3+ can veto the majority decision by voting "with force".
+A strict majority of Yea or YeaWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as passed (or decided as failed), but 1/3+ can veto the majority decision by voting "with force".
 When a strict majority is vetoed, everyone gets punished by losing `VetoPenaltyFeeBlocks` (DEFAULT 1 day's worth of blocks) worth of fees (except taxes which will not be